 Chinook Fund supports social services when linked with activism, when there is a component of social change work within the organization.
 Please visit read our Funding Criteria for a full discussion of social change organizing.
 Also check out our current grantees to see what types of groups we typically fund.

 Chinook Fund supports work rooted in communities in the Colorado area.
 If your work would fit into Chinook Fund’s social change funding guidelines, but you are located in another area of the United States or Puerto Rico, check out the Funding Exchange grant programs(www.fex.org).
 From this site you can also access links to our Funding Exchange sister funds.
 Our grantee resources page also lists other funders of social change work.

 Yes, when the chapter has a strong base in Colorado area communities, and an autonomous fundraising strategy (is not solely dependent on the national group for funding).

 No, Chinook Fund supports non-profit organizations.
 We cannot fund individuals.

 Chinook Fund supports non-profit organizations, including those that do not have 501(c)3 status.
-Fiscal sponsorship for those organizations without tax-exempt status is recommended but not required.
-An organizational bank account is required for those groups not using a fiscal sponsor.
+Fiscal sponsorship for those organizations without tax-exempt status is recommended.
 At this time Chinook Fund does not fund organizations with 501(c)4 status.

 If the deadline falls on a weekend, applications are due on the following Monday.
 If the deadline falls on a holiday, applications are generally due on the following business day, but call the office at 303.455.6905 to make sure.